rekyb/rekyb/README.md

 # Hi, everyone!

+My name is Reky.
 I'm transitioning from product management into engineering, combining PM strategy, QA mindset, and UI/UX thinking with hands-on code.
 Currently learning full-stack development and exploring how agentic AI can accelerate the build cycle.

 ## What I'm building